FlyingMatrix/cpp_tiny_projects/callback_dll/readme.md

-Creating a C++ DLL for registering and throwing a callback
+Creating and testing a C++ DLL for registering and throwing a callback